joyenjoye/scala/docs/functional_programming_in_scala/collections.md

 .filter((x, y) => isPrime(x + y))

 ```
-This works, but makes most people’s head hurt.
+This works, but makes most people's head hurt.
 Is there a simpler way?

 ### For Expression

 Higher-order functions such as `map`, `flatMap` or `filter` provide powerful constructs for manipulating lists.
 But sometimes the level of abstraction required by these function make the program difficult to understand.
-In this case, Scala’s `for` expression notation can help.
+In this case, Scala's `for` expression notation can help.

 Let `persons` be a list of elements of class`Person`, with fields name and age.